Last updated on 2026-04-01

 - Opportunity to earn up to three Canadian Welding Bureau licenses.

-- Access to experienced faculty who bring decades of industry knowledge into the classroom.
+- Access to experienced faculty with decades of industry experience.

-- Small class sizes that foster one-on-one mentorship and support.
+- Small class sizes that foster one-on-one mentorship.

 Career Options

-Graduates of the Welding Techniques certificate program can pursue a variety of career paths in Canada, including:
+Graduates of the Welding Techniques program can pursue a variety of career opportunities in Canada, including:

-- Welder: Skilled professionals who join metal parts using various welding techniques.
+- Welder: Responsible for joining metal parts using various welding techniques, ensuring structural integrity.

-- Steamfitter: Tradespeople who install and maintain piping systems that carry steam and hot water.
+- Steamfitter: Installs and maintains piping systems that carry steam and hot water.

-- Millwright: Technicians who install, maintain, and repair machinery in industrial settings.
+- Millwright: Installs, maintains, and repairs machinery and equipment in industrial settings.

-These roles are essential in various industries, including construction, manufacturing, and maintenance, providing ample opportunities for skilled welders in the job market.
+These roles are essential in various industries, including construction, manufacturing, and maintenance, providing graduates with a solid foundation for a successful career in welding.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.